RSL Art Union Past Drawings: Winner Stories & Property Outcomes Revealed

 Financial Outcomes: How Winners Actually Fared

-RSL Art Union winners who kept their prize homes typically built wealth.
-Properties appreciated on average 4–6% annually in Australian capital city markets between 2015 and 2024.
-A $2.5 million prize home in 2018 would be worth $2.8–3.1 million by 2026.
+RSL Art Union winners kept their homes and built wealth.
+Properties went up 4–6% each year.
+A $2.5 million home in 2018 was worth $2.8–3.1 million by 2026.

 Common Mistakes Winners Made